outscale/terraform-provider-outscale/docs/data-sources/oks_kubeconfig.md

 ---
 layout: "outscale"
 page_title: "OUTSCALE: outscale_oks_kubeconfig"
-sidebar_current: "outscale-oks_kubeconfig"
+sidebar_current: "outscale-oks-kubeconfig"
 description: |-
-  [Manages a kubeconfig file.]
+  [Provides information about a kubeconfig file.]
 ---

 # outscale_oks_kubeconfig Data Source

-Manages a kubeconfig file.
+Provides information about a kubeconfig file.

 For more information on this resource, see the [User Guide](https://docs.outscale.com/en/userguide/Accessing-a-Cluster.html).
 For more information on this resource actions, see the [API documentation](https://docs.outscale.com/oks.html#getkubeconfigwithpubkeynacl).